tilleryj/CSS-Push/README.markdown

 See updates you make to css files appear immediately in all of your browsers without having to refresh.

 # Limitations
+* Install from source - github no longer hosting this gem
+* Uses prototype.js for some trivial stuff. (consider breaking this dependency)
 * Will not work in windows development environments
 * Currently is only available as a plugin to rails